tamastatai/zerda-final-exam/README.md

 Create a function that takes two strings and decides if one is anagram of the other

 ## 12.
-Create a function that takes a matrix (list of lists) of numbers and returns an array that consists the sum of each row
+Create a function that takes a matrix (list of lists) of numbers and returns the sum of each rows as an array

 ## 13.
 Create a function that takes a list of strings and transforms it like: